c-l-e-a-r/RA-data-scraper/README.md

 ===============

 ###Note:
-This library uses PhantomJS to capture all data - it makes a lot of assumptions about the current layout and can easily break with any updates that RA makes to their templates.
-It acts nothing more than a bandaid for the lack of API in place at the moment.
+This library uses PhantomJS to capture all data - it an increadibly hacky solution to the lack of API in place.
+It makes a lot of assumptions about the current layout and can easily break with any updates that RA makes to their templates.
+Use with caution.

 ###Prerequisites
 An account with https://phantomjscloud.com

 ###Documentation
 ####init(key)
-Initialize using your PhantomJS Cloud key
 #####Arguments
 `key` PhantomJS Cloud API key
 #####Example
 ````
-RADataScraper.init(key);
+RADataScraper.init('b03092cbc3b322f02375c24319c596318bc7ze0d');
 ````

 ####getEventsByDJ(name, callback)